skedastik/ty-levels/README.md

 The above fork also features an editing HUD that has proven to be indispensable.
 Activate it by issuing the `/ehud` command.
 Now you're a surveyor.

-#### Etags 🏷️
+### Etags 🏷️

 The fork supports "etags" or editing tags.
 An etag is a string attribute that can be applied to any element in your ALF file.
 Etags are surfaced in the editing HUD when you look at a tagged actor.
 No more hunting for that damn wall.
 Just tag your geometry!

-[VS Code](https://code.visualstudio.com) is recommended to take full advantage of etags.
-The repo is configured to recommend the [ty-levels](https://marketplace.visualstudio.com/items?itemName=skedastik.ty-levels) extension which is purpose-built to make tagging as easy as possible.
-After installing the extension, tags can be automatically applied with a single command.
+[VS Code](https://code.visualstudio.com) is recommended to take full advantage of etags, including the ability to instantly reveal tagged objects in your code.
+See [Appendix A](#a-etags).

-### Other commands
+### In-game commands

+    /ehud
+            Toggle the editing HUD on and off.
+    /tele
-    /tele - Teleport to top of target object, or target ground location.
+            Teleport to top of target object, or target ground location.
+    /find
+            Reveal the target object in VS Code.
+Live reload must be enabled.

+## Appendix

+### A. Etags

+This repo is configured to recommend the [ty-levels](https://marketplace.visualstudio.com/items?itemName=skedastik.ty-levels) extension which is purpose-built to make tagging effortless.
+After installing the extension you will have access to the following features:

+#### `Add Etags to Solids` command

+Hit **Cmd-Shift-P** and begin typing "add etags to solids".
+Hit **Enter** when the command appears.
+Now all your untagged solids (Walls, Ramps, WallDoors etc.) are tagged.

+If you have live reload enabled, you can use the `/find` command in-game to reveal your target in VS Code.
+You will be prompted to allow the 'ty-levels' extension to open relevant URIs.
+Check "do not ask me again" and click Open.

-## File structure
+### B. File structure

 .alf source files are found in `src`.
 These aren't pure ALF files, but [Jinja](https://jinja.palletsprojects.com) templates that render to ALF via the build process.